 Initially, the project was put on hold with the rest of the 2020 construction halts (More on that in a sec!), but with signs that construction equipment was leaving the area and Disney was scrubbing mention of the resort, we began to suspect that the project wasn’t “on hold” anymore and was instead canceled.

 Still, at the time, Cast Members were giving out statements that Reflections was still on hold and that more information would be coming soon.
-That was over a year ago, and we haven’t heard any updates.
+That was over three years ago, and we haven’t heard any updates.
 Though we can’t be SURE this held project is canceled, it may have gone the route of Main Street Theater.

 Of course, you can stay tuned to DFB for all the updates and news about these attractions and more!

 Do you hope these rides come to fruition?
 Tell us in the comments!